pts/pdfsizeopt/README.txt

 Installation instructions and usage on macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These instructions should work on Macs with macOS Catalina 10.15 (and even
+These instructions work on Macs with macOS Catalina 10.15 (and even
 older, maybe macOS Snow Leopard 10.6) -- macOS Ventura 13 (and even newer),
 having a 64-bit ARM processor (Apple Silicon) or a 64-bit Intel x86
-processor.
-The programs are compiled for 64-bit Intel x86 (x86_64, amd64)
+(x86_64, amd64) processor.
+The programs are compiled for 64-bit Intel x86
 processors, and they work on 64-bit ARM processors as well, using the
 Rosetta 2 emulation in macOS.
+These instructions were tested and known to
+work on macOS Ventura 13.3, both with 64-bit Intel x86 (x86_64, amd64)
+processor and Apple Silicon (ARM processor).

 If you have an older Mac running Mac OS X Leopard 10.5 -- macOS Mojave
 10.14, follow the section ``Installation instructions and usage on older